sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_MariFunctionLib.txt

 also introduces a port of the Gabor noise function into the library, This is a special type of noise with anisotropic noise properties.

-Best of all the library will fall into the open source domain under the GNU General Public License and will include all of the source code for you to modify, learn, or just continue to improve and add to it yourself.
+Best of all the library will fall into the open source domain and will include all of the source code for you to modify, learn, or just continue to improve and add to it yourself.
 So you are free to do with it what you will.